 Enumerate through full grid search for any number of design variables; solve square problems sequentially to compute FIMs.
-It calculates FIM with sensitivity information from four modes:
+It calculates FIM with sensitivity information from two modes:

 - 1. sequential_finite: Calculates a one scenario model multiple times for multiple scenarios.
-Sensitivity info estimated by finite difference - 2. sequential_sipopt: calculate sensitivity by sIPOPT [Experimental] - 3. sequential_kaug: calculate sensitivity by k_aug [Experimental] - 4. direct_kaug: calculate sensitivity by k_aug with direct sensitivity
+Sensitivity info estimated by finite difference - 2. direct kaug: calculate sensitivity by k aug with direct sensitivity

-- design_values a dict where keys are design variable names, values are a dict whose keys are time point and values are the design variable value at that time point - design_ranges a list of design variable values to go over - design_dimension_names a list of design variable names of each design range - design_control_time a list of control time points that should be fixed to the values in dv_ranges - mode use mode='sequential_finite', 'sequential_sipopt', 'sequential_kaug', 'direct_kaug' - tee_option if solver console output is made - scale_nominal_param_value if True, the parameters are scaled by its own nominal value in param_init - scale_constant_value scale all elements in Jacobian matrix, default is 1. - store_name a string of file name.
+- design_ranges a dict, keys are design variable names, values are a list of design variable values to go over - mode choose from CalculationMode.sequential finite, .direct kaug. - tee_option if solver console output is made - scale_nominal_param_value if True, the parameters are scaled by its own nominal value in param_init - scale_constant_value scale all elements in Jacobian matrix, default is 1.

+- store_name a string of file name.
 If not None, store results with this name.
+It is a pickle file containing all measurement information after solving the model with perturbations.
 Since there are multiple experiments, results are numbered with a scalar number, and the result for one grid is 'store_name(count).csv' (count is the number of count). - read_name a string of file name.
 If not None, read result files.
-Since there are multiple experiments, this string should be the common part of all files; Real name of the file is "read_name(count)", where count is the number of the experiment. - filename if True, grid search results stored with this file name - formula choose from 'central', 'forward', 'backward', None.
-This option is only used for 'sequential finite' mode. - step Sensitivity perturbation step size, a fraction between [0,1]. default is 0.001 figure_draw_object a combined result object of class Grid_search_result stochastic_program(design_values, if_optimize=True, objective_option='det', jac_involved_measurement=None, scale_nominal_param_value=False, scale_constant_value=1, optimize_opt=None, if_Cholesky=False, L_LB=1e-07, L_initial=None, jac_initial=None, fim_initial=None, formula='central', step=0.001, check=True, tee_opt=True)
+It should be a pickle file previously generated by store_name option.
+Since there are multiple experiments, this string should be the common part of all files; Real name of the file is "read_name(count)", where count is the number of the experiment. - store_optimality_as_csv if True, the design criterion values of grid search results stored with this file name as a csv - formula choose from FiniteDifferenceStep.central, .forward, or .backward.
+This option is only used for CalculationMode.sequential_finite. - step Sensitivity perturbation step size, a fraction between [0,1]. default is 0.001 figure draw object a combined result object of class Grid_search_result